malerba118/supabase-comments-extension/README.md

 };
 ```

-### Without Auth
+### Usage Without Auth

-If you already have an app set up with Supabase authentication,
+If you already have an app set up with supabase authentication,
-then you can skip the AuthModal and direct the user to your
+then you can skip the `AuthModal` and direct the user to your
 existing sign-in system.

 ```jsx